IT'S ACADEMIC

 results also.

-An article published by UCLA Healthcare which
+An article published by UCLA Healthcare illustrates

-The article’s title is “New Data on Hyperactivity”,
+title is “New Data on Hyperactivity”, but

-but the content refers exclusively to ADHD
+the content refers exclusively to ADHD children,

-children, thus treating hyperactivity and
+thus treating hyperactivity and ADHD as synonymous

-contended, the first alarm signal for many
+first alarm signal for many parents to seek

-parents to seek professional guidance comes
+professional guidance comes from their ADHD

-from their ADHD child’s poor grades and behaviors
+child’s poor grades and behaviors at school.

 Indeed, the article describes ADHD children